COGS108/Projects/FinalProject_Guidelines.md

 **DATA**: Here, you are to *think* about and *describe* the *ideal* dataset (or datasets) you you would need to answer this question:

-* What variables would you have?
+* What variables would you have/measure?
-* How would they be stored?
+* On whom/what would they be measured/collected?
-* How many observations would you have?
-* What/who would the observations be?
-Over what time period? etc.
+* Is there a specific time period that's important?
+If yes, describe what the time period is and why.
 * etc.

 Note: For the project proposal, you do NOT have to find the actual dataset(s) needed for your project.
-For the first checkpoint and onward, you will.
+We want you to consider what dataset you would *really* want to answer this question *perfectly*, even if such data do not exist.
+For the first checkpoint and onward, you will find and work with available data.

 **ETHICS & PRIVACY**: Acknowledge and address any ethics & privacy related issues of your question(s), proposed dataset(s), and/or analyses.
 Use the information provided in lecture to guide your group discussion and thinking.
 If you need further guidance, check out [Deon's Ethics Checklist](http://deon.drivendata.org/#data-science-ethics-checklist).
 In particular: